 Educated at University of California Berkley and Soon Chunhyang university in Seoul, Sonia has significant experience in launching international leisure and entertainment brands in Korea.

 Sonia represented the New Zealand tourist board in Korea from 1993 to 2006, receiving the Order of Merit from Queen Elizabeth for the help in promoting New Zealand in Korea.

-In 2010, Sonia joined PMG as its Korea President, responsible for numerous partnership and sponsorship relations with major brands including F1, Saatchi Gallery, Ballantine’s and AIA.
+In 2010, Sonia joined PMG as its Korea President, responsible for numerous partnership and sponsorship relations with major brands including F1, Ballantine’s and AIA.

-Sonia joined BRICKLIVE Group as its Director of Asia in September 2016 and has overseen the inaugrual BRICKLIVE exhibition in Seoul and the first two BRICKLIVE Centers.
+Sonia joined BRICKLIVE Group as its Director of Asia in September 2016 and has overseen the inaugural BRICKLIVE exhibition in Seoul and the first two BRICKLIVE Centres.

 Jon joined the team in the end of 2017 and focused on new business development, working closely with the Chairman.

 Jon has nearly 10 years experience in the events industry running and developing events from concerts for global performers, sell out football matches and large scale conventions

 Working in both the public and private Property sector for nearly 13 years, Ruth brings a wealth of experience to the company as COO, Live Company Group.
 She has two MSc's in Urban and Regional Planning and Real Estate Development.
 Between 2008 and 2015, Ruth worked as Planning Manager at Transport for London.
 She worked on a number of large planning schemes for new homes and stations around London.

 Ruth also has a significant amount of expertise in the corporate environment and has worked and managed relationships with a number of business partners, third parties and stakeholders during this time.
 She also negotiated and oversaw the drafting of legal and contractual agreements as well as performed general project management duties.